intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/keras/README.md

 In the above commands
 * -f: an option to set the path where you put your MNIST data.
 * -b: an option to set the mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.
+* -e: an option to set the number of epochs to train the model, the default value is 15.